Poltergeist/pandoc_resume/markdown/resume.md

 Experience
 ----------
+**New Work 2021/12 - today **

+At New Work I am employed as a Senior Software Engineer, i have worked in several Teams all in the central business unit.
+The Teams I have worked with are the Web infrastructure and the Cloud Platform Team.
+During my time in the Web infrastructure team I have worked on several projects like Hops which is a frontend framework for frontend applications.
+Also we have build a application to run github actions on jenkins to ease the migration to github actions.
+At one point the team was disassambled and I was moved to the Cloud Platform team.
+In the Cloud Platform team I have worked on several projects which were focused towards using a multi account strategy with aws for new work and help with the migration from the datacenter to the cloud.
+Also I got certified as a AWS Solution Architect - Associate.

+Technologies used on a regualar basis are:
+* JavaScript/TypeScript
+  * React
+* Terraform
+* AWS
+* AWS CDK

-**Tchibo GmbH 2016/01 - today **
+**Tchibo GmbH 2020/07 - 2021/11 **

-At Tchibo I am employeed as a cloud devops engineer.
-And I am part of the platform team.
+At Tchibo I was employeed as a cloud devops engineer.
+And I was part of the platform team.

 Technologies used on a regualar basis are:
  * gcp